mlcommons/medperf/docs/getting_started/data_owner_demo.md

 This means that the benchmark has two models:

 - A model that you already ran when you requested the association.
 This explains why it was skipped.
 - Another model that ran successfully.
-For ou example, its result generated UID is `b1m4d1`.
+For our example, its result generated UID is `b1m4d1`.

 You can view the results by running the following command with the specific local result UID (in our case: `b1m4d1`):